-- Evaluate based on observable behaviors and outcomes during the discussion. - Provide constructive feedback to help improve facilitation skills. - Provide specific examples showing how criterial are on target/not fully on target - Consider the context and objectives of the discussion when scoring.
+- Evaluate based on observable behaviors and outcomes during the discussion/presentation. - Consider the context and objectives of the discussion/presentation when evaluating. - Provide specific examples showing how criteria are on target/not fully on target. - Provide constructive feedback to help improve facilitation/presentation skills.